-The Consumption Factor acknowledges that the size of the water meter does not always reflect the volume of water used, e.g. fire-fighting requirements may necessitate a larger water meter to be installed.
+The Consumption Factor acknowledges that the size of the water meter does not always reflect the volume of water used, e.g., fire-fighting requirements may necessitate a larger water meter to be installed.

-The size of the water meter and water consumption over the past twelve months are taken into consideration in the determination of the current year's access charge as displayed in Table 7.
+The size of the water meter and water consumption over the past twelve months are taken into consideration in the determination of the current year's access charge as displayed in Table 8.

-For properties with more than one water meter, the property Sewerage Access Charge is based on the sum of the individual charges for each water meter.
+For properties with more than one water meter, the property Sewerage Access Charge is based on the sum of the individual charges for each water meter, noting the charge for any individual meter shall not be less than the Residential Sewerage Access Charge shown in Table 7.